 - Use of a breast shield to allow for a slight barrier from the milk spray during the initial forceful “let-down” is another option.
 Proper use of the breast shield is very important and should be discussed with a lactation consultant as to not cause additional concerns due to improper use.

-A tender-to-the-touch lump anywhere on your breast or in your underarm area can be signs of a plugged milk duct.
-Several things may cause a milk duct to get plugged including inadequate feeding (emptying), scar tissue in the breast, underwire bras, tight-fitting bras, or tight-fitting sleeveless tops, feeding in the same position for all feedings or a plugged pore.
+A tender-to-the-touch lump anywhere on your breast or in your underarm area can be signs of a blocked milk duct.
+Several things may cause a milk duct to get blocked including inadequate feeding (emptying), scar tissue in the breast, underwire bras, tight-fitting bras, or tight-fitting sleeveless tops, or feeding in the same position for all feedings.

 Basic remedies

-- Apply dry or moist heat to the area by taking a warm shower or applying a warm wet cloth.
+- Before you feed, apply dry or moist heat to the area by taking a warm shower or applying a warm wet cloth, to help break up the lump.

 - Apply gentle massage or pressure to the area during and between feedings.